Lake Steward Program

 We are having difficulty getting people to volunteer time at the NYS boat launch for Lake Steward duty.

-So here is how you can help, by either donating your time or your money to assist the PLA in filling many open hours at the boat launch.
+You can help by either donating your time or your money to assist the PLA in filling many open hours at the boat launch.

 We understand that many of you are not able to volunteer your time.
 You may only be here for brief weekends and have many family activities going on.
 You want to help out, but your limited time at the lake is precious.